Oil Prices Surge After Attacks Hammer Saudi Output - UrduPoint

 Trump authorised the release of US supplies from its Strategic Petroleum Reserve, while Aramco said more than half of the five million barrels of production lost will be restored by tomorrow.

-But the strikes raise concerns about the security of supplies from the world's biggest producer.
+But the strikes raise concerns about the security of supplies from Saudi Arabia and elsewhere.

+"The implications of these attacks are far-reaching and lasting, going well beyond the immediate disruption to albeit a very large portion of global output," said Neil Wilson, chief market analyst at Markets.

-The surge in crude lit a fire under energy firms, with Hong Kong-listed CNOOC up more than six percent and PetroChina five percent higher.
-Woodside Petroleum rallied more than five percent in Sydney.
+The surge in crude lit a fire under energy firms, with Hong Kong-listed CNOOC up more than seven percent and PetroChina four percent higher.
+Woodside Petroleum rallied more than four percent in Sydney.

 However, airlines took a hit from the prospect of higher fuel costs.
-Cathay Pacific dropped almost three percent in Hong Kong Air China dropped two percent in Shanghai and Qantas dived more than four percent in Sydney.
+Cathay Pacific dropped almost five percent in Hong Kong, Air China dropped 5.5 percent in Shanghai and Qantas dived more than four percent in Sydney.

-Asian stock markets were mostly down after last week's rally, with investors awaiting a key Federal Reserve policy meeting this week hoping for another cut in interest rates.
+Asian stock markets were mostly down after last week's rally that was fuelled by China-US trade hopes, while investors are awaiting a key Federal Reserve policy meeting hoping for another cut in interest rates.

-Shanghai added 0.2 percent and Seoul gained 0.3 percent with Taipei 0.4 percent higher.
+Shanghai was marginally lower after data showed China's huge economy showed further signs of slowing last month, with retail sales, fixed-asset investment and industrial production all missing forecasts.

-But Hong Kong sank more than one percent after fresh violent protests struck the city at the weekend, while Singapre shed 0.5 percent, Sydney gave up 0.1 percent and Jakarta sank 1.8 percent.
-There were also losses in Manila and Wellington.
+Hong Kong sank more than one percent after fresh violent protests struck the city at the weekend, while Singapore shed 0.1 percent and Jakarta sank two percent.
+There were also losses in Manila, Mumbai, Bangkok and Wellington.
 Tokyo was closed for a holiday.

+Sydney added 0.1 percent, Seoul gained 0.6 percent and Taipei was 0.7 percent higher.

+In early trade, London fell 0.2 percent, while Frankfurt and Paris shed 0.6 percent apiece.

 On foreign exchanges, higher-yielding currencies dropped as traders shifted to safe-haven units such as the yen and dollar, while gold -- a go-to asset in times of uncertainty -- rose more than one percent.